Prathmesh2005-son/CODSOFT-QUOTE-OF-THE-DAY/README.md

 # CODSOFT
-To submit my task of CodeSoft
+To Generate a new Quote every day